openaps/docs/docs/docs/walkthrough/phase-0/hardware.md

 The Raspberry Pi (RPi) is a credit-card sized single-board computer.
 The RPi primarily uses Linux kernel based operating systems, which must be installed by the user onto a micro SD card for the RPi to work.
 The RPi currently only supports Ubuntu, Raspbian, OpenELEC, and RISC OS.
 We recommend installing either Ubuntu or Raspbian.
 In this tutorial, you will learn how to do a "cableless" and "headless" install of Raspbian.
 You will be able to access and control the RPi via an SSH client on Windows, Mac OS X, Linux, iOS, or Android.

-The RPi has 4 USB ports, an ethernet port, an HDMI port, and a micro USB power-in jack that accepts 2.1 Amp power supplies.
+The RPi has 4 USB ports, an Ethernet port, an HDMI port, and a micro USB power-in jack that accepts 2.1 Amp power supplies.
 In this tutorial, you will need to access the USB ports, micro USB power-in jack, and possibly the Ethernet jack (if wireless failure occurs).
 You will not require the HDMI port or a monitor.

 #### Raspberry Pi 2
 Raspberry Pi 2’s have fewer and lower spec components and so draw less power, but require a WiFi adapter to be also purchased.
-The spec makes no difference to the OpenAps app and so either model is suitable choice.
+The spec makes no difference to the OpenAPS app and so either model is suitable choice.

 [Raspberry Pi 2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)

 #### Raspberry Pi 3 Model B

 Raspberry Pi 3’s has higher specs and built in WiFi and Bluetooth so draws more power and so has a shorter battery life than the Raspberry Pi 2.
 So when selecting portable battery packs bare this in mind.

 [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)